c-pullon/Online_Retail_SQL_PowerBI_Project/README.md

 ## Schema Creation in SQL
 The initial dataset is a single CSV file, which is imported into SQL Server as one table.

+**Table creation**

-**Table creation.** Here a table is created with columns defined as VARCHAR initially for flexible data import.
+Here a table is created with columns defined as VARCHAR initially for flexible data import.
 ```sql
 -- Define and populate initial table from CSV file
 USE Online_Retail;